dinonuggie13/dinonuggie13/README.md

 About me :

-Data Analyst >>>
+Data Analyst Major >>>

 -I have been told I am witty and I believed it ;)

--I love to learn new concepts and frameworks
+-I love to learn In general

 ***volunteer at Citizen Advice Bureau***